OxfordRSE/python-packaging-course/site/content/part1_making_a_package/init_dot_pie.md

 fig, ax = tstools.plot_histogram(timeseries, nbins=100)
 ```

-Note that the above does a the exact same amount of work job as `initial_scripts/analysis.py`... but is much shorter and easier to read!
+Note that the above does the exact same amount of work job as
+`initial_scripts/analysis.py`... but is much shorter and easier to read!

 [^fn:1]: Since Python 3.3, this isn't technically true.
 Directories without a `__init__.py` file are called namespace packages, see [Packaging namespace packages](https://packaging.python.org/guides/packaging-namespace-packages/) on the Python Packaging User Guide).
 However, their discussion is beyond the scope of this course.